ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 }
 ```

-Congratulations!
 Terraform has successfully given Carol temporary access to read the table for Alice's email address.
 You can now manage users, resources, and permissions with Terraform.

 ### Advantages and disadvantages of Terraform

-The advantages of using Terraform in our example, over AWS alone, are
+In our example, the advantages of using Terraform over AWS alone are
-- It's faster to add text to a configuration file and run `apply` than use the AWS web console.
-ChatGPT can provide the correct syntax for any configuration you need too.
+- It's faster to add text to a configuration file and run `apply` than to use the AWS web console.
+ChatGPT can provide the correct syntax for any configuration you need.
 - Your configuration files are stored in code, and so can be verified for safety and run by automated tools in a build pipeline.
 - Your AWS state is recorded in a state file, so you can see exactly what is live at any time without having to browse AWS.

 The main disadvantage of Terraform is having to manage your `terraform.tfstate` file.
-It must be kept safe, but not locally (because every administrator needs to use the latest version to avoid Terraform believing it has the incorrect state when running), and not in Git.
-You also might want to split your state file into modules to make it easier to understand to large configurations.
+Your Terraform state file must be kept safe, but not locally (because every administrator needs to use the latest version) and not in Git.
+You also might want to split your state file into modules to make it easier to understand large configurations.

 The other difficulty in this example is the manual process required for a user to request database access from an administrator, and the potential for human error when the administrator grants expiring permissions.

-## What is Abbey, and how does it make this easier?
+## What is Abbey and how does it make access to data easier?

 Now that you know how to use Terraform, you are probably exhausted at the thought of managing hundreds of configuration file updates for every user access request.
 Luckily, there are a few services that are a level of abstraction above Terraform.
-[Abbey](https://www.abbey.io/) is one example — a web application where users can request access to cloud resources and administrators can approve them.
+[Abbey](https://www.abbey.io/) is one example: A web application where users can request access to cloud resources and administrators can approve them.
 Permissions are automatically adjusted in your connected Terraform GitHub account and configured on AWS.

-Let's briefly use Abbey to assign a user to a group to see how it works.
+Let's use Abbey to assign a user to a group to see how it works.
 Once again, following this tutorial won't incur charges, as Abbey is free for the first twenty users.

 ### Install Abbey

 In the AWS web console for the IAM service:
-- Create a group called `readergroup`, with the permission `AmazonDynamoDBReadOnlyAccess`.
+- Create a group called `readergroup` with the permission `AmazonDynamoDBReadOnlyAccess`.

 Install Abbey:
 - Register an account at https://accounts.abbey.io/sign-up.
-- Under "Settings" — "API Tokens", create a new Abbey API key.
+- Under **Settings** → **API Tokens**, create a new Abbey API key.
 (Although the tab is called "API Tokens" and the buttons are called "API Keys", don't be confused — these terms mean the same thing.)
 - Browse to https://github.com/abbeylabs/abbey-starter-kit-aws-iam.
-- Click "Use this template" → "Create a new repository".
-This will create a copy of the repository in your GitHub account (unlike forking the repository, your copy [won't have the original's commit history](https://docs.github.com/en/repositories/creating-and-managing-repositoriescreating-a-repository-from-a-template)).
+- Click **Use this template** → **Create a new repository**.
+This will create a copy of the repository in your GitHub account (unlike forking the repository, your copy [won't have the original repository commit history](https://docs.github.com/en/repositories/creating-and-managing-repositoriescreating-a-repository-from-a-template)).
 - Make it a private repository for safety and name it `abbeytest`.
-- Clone the repository to your computer into the `workspace\abbeytest` folder.
+- Clone the repository to your computer in the `workspace\abbeytest` folder.

-Note that Terraform's list of [starter kit repositories](https://github.com/orgs/abbeylabs/repositories?language=&q=abbey-starter-kit&sort=&type=all) contains both `abbey-starter-kit-terraform-cloud` and `abbey-starter-kit-aws-iam`.
+Note that the Terraform list of [starter kit repositories](https://github.com/orgs/abbeylabs/repositories?language=&q=abbey-starter-kit&sort=&type=all) contains both `abbey-starter-kit-terraform-cloud` and `abbey-starter-kit-aws-iam`.
 Even though the AWS kits don't mention Terraform in their name, all kits use Terraform.
 Don't use the Terraform cloud kit, as that is a paid Terraform service.

 Add your AWS access keys to the GitHub repository.
-- Browse to your `abbeytest` repository and click the "Settings" tab.
+- Browse to your `abbeytest` repository and click the **Settings** tab.
-- Click "Secrets and variables" — "Actions".
+- Click **Secrets and variables** → **Actions**.
-- Click "New repository secret".
+- Click **New repository secret**.
-  - Set the "Name" to `AWS_ACCESS_KEY_ID`
+  - Set the **Name** to `AWS_ACCESS_KEY_ID`.
-  - Set the "Secret" to your access key from earlier.
-(Remember Bob is now an AWS administrator if you completed the first section).
+  - Set the **Secret** to your access key from earlier.
+(Remember, Bob is now an AWS administrator if you completed the first section.)
-  - Click "Add secret"
+  - Click **Add secret**.
 - Add two more secrets in a similar way:
-  - `AWS_SECRET_ACCESS_KEY` set to Bob's secret key
+  - `AWS_SECRET_ACCESS_KEY` set to Bob's secret key.
   - `ABBEY_TOKEN` set to the API key you created after registering on the Abbey website.

 ![GitHub Abbey secrets](./assets/secret.jpg)

 - Browse to https://app.abbey.io/connections.
-- Click "Create a Connection".
+- Click **Create a Connection**.
-- Name it `abbeytest` and click "Create".
+- Name it `abbeytest` and click **Create**.
-- Select "Only select repositories", select `abbeytest`, and click "Install & Authorize".
+- Select **Only select repositories**, select `abbeytest`, and click **Install & Authorize**.
   ![Abbey connected to GitHub](./assets/abbeyConnection.jpg)

-In the cloned repository you have a new Terraform configuration file, `workspace/abbeytest/main.tf`.
+In the cloned repository, you have a new Terraform configuration file called `workspace/abbeytest/main.tf`.
 Open it and take a look.
 You can see that Abbey and AWS are present as Terraform providers at the top.
 The majority of the configuration is the `resource "abbey_grant_kit" "IAM_membership" {` section.
 A grant kit consists of:
-- A name and description
+- A name and description.
 - A workflow, which can have several steps that regulate how access is given.
-In our file, it's a simple one step approval by an administrator.
+In our file, it's a simple one-step approval by an administrator.
 - A policy, which is not present in our file, but has conditions that can automatically deny a user access to a resource to save administrators time.
 This is useful if a user is not a member of a department or country with permission to access a specific resource.
 Policies don't use HCL, but rather the [Open Policy Agent](https://www.openpolicyagent.org/) Rego format.
 Here is where you could [add an expiry condition](https://docs.abbey.io/use-cases/time-based-access/expire-after-a-duration).
 Since Abbey (and Terraform) can manage multiple cloud providers, you don't set an expiry date for access with AWS `DateLessThan`.
 Instead, Abbey servers will change your configuration files in GitHub and run Terraform at the date you specify.
 - An output, which describes what should happen if access is approved.
 In our file, Abbey gives access by adding a user to a group in the `access.tf` configuration file.

 At the bottom, the file contains resources.
 This could be a database or role.
-In our case the resource is a user group.
+In our case, the resource is a user group.

 Let's change this grant starter kit to match the particulars of your AWS account:
 - Change the `provider` to Ireland: